sourmash-bio/sourmash_plugin_directsketch/README.md

 - `gbsketch` - download and sketch NCBI Assembly Datasets by accession
 - `urlsketch` - download and sketch directly from a url

-This plugin is an attempt to improve sourmash database generation by downloading files, checking md5sum if provided or accessible, and sketching to a sourmash zipfile.
+This plugin is an attempt to improve sourmash database generation by downloading files, checking md5sum if provided, and sketching to a sourmash zipfile.
 FASTA/Q files can also be saved if desired.
-It's quite fast, but still under active development.
+It's under active development.

 ## Installation